Harvey Weinstein sex scandal: Detailing the allegations

 Thursday, October 5

+An Oct.
+5 expose from The New York Times reported on Weinstein's alleged misconduct -- and said that the Hollywood titan has made eight settlements with women.

-“Scream” actress Rose McGowan was paid a $100,000 settlement from Weinstein in 1997 following a hotel room incident.
+“Scream” actress Rose McGowan was paid a $100,000 settlement from Weinstein in 1997 following a hotel room incident, The New York Times reported in an Oct.
+5 expose.
 The settlement wasn't an admission of guilt, the paper described a legal document as saying.

 "How do I get out of the room as fast as possible without alienating Harvey Weinstein?"
 Judd told the newspaper she recalled thinking.